yimewang/Exercise-02a-Ship/README.md

 This exercise is the first opportunity for you to get your feet wet with Godot.
 It will explore the first step to creating an Arcade Space Shooter: a player-controlled character.
 We will be exploring key bindings; adding a sprite to our game; vectors, velocity, and acceleration; and our first physics body: KinematicBody2D.

+The expectations for this exercise are that you will

+ - [ ] Download and install Godot 3.5.1
+ - [ ] Fork and clone this repository
+ - [ ] Import the project into Godot
+ - [ ] Create key mappings
+ - [ ] Create a user-controlled ship (using the provided assets)
+ - [ ] Script the ship so that it can accelerate and rotate.
+Cause it to wrap at the window boundaries
+ - [ ] Edit the LICENSE and README.md
+ - [ ] Commit and push your changes back to GitHub.
+Turn in the URL of your repository on Canvas.

+## Instructions

-First, be sure you have downloaded and installed the appropriate version of [Godot 3.5](https://godotengine.org/download) for your computer.
+First, be sure you have downloaded and installed the appropriate version of [Godot 3.5.1](https://godotengine.org/download) for your computer.
 Most likely, you will want the 64-bit version (only install the 32-bit version if the 64-bit doesn't run).
 Godot will download as a zip file. **Be sure to extract the application from the zip file and copy it to an appropriate location.**

 Godot is currently not code-signed on the Mac, so if you are running it on a Mac, the first time you run it, you will need to right-click on the application and Open (and then indicate that you want to open it).
 Subsequently, it should open normally.